DontPanicO/jwtXploiter/README.md

   - This tool has been written with the aim of become a key part of pentesters toolkit.

-- Devs who need to test the secuirty of JWTs they use in their applications
+- Devs who need to test the secuirty of JWTs used in their applications

 - CTF Players